Narrative structure of The Lord of the Rings: Gothic

 As Gothic, according to Risden, the narrative "explores, cathedral-like, pacing, chiaroscuro, and artifice that expands and completes the world of the text."
 He notes that Gothic art has been described as relating "transcendental ideas and the finite world", in his view just like Middle-earth; and that Gothic sculpture, in the words of the French art historian Henri Focillon, "was the expression of piety" while also "cherish[ing] humanity; it loved and respected God's creatures as He loved them".
 He likens several story elements to parts of a cathedral, for instance, for Frodo's quest-journey:

 In Risden's view, Tolkien's use of classical and medieval literary structures, such as asides and descriptive episodes, "allow for the expansion of character and for the exploration of alternative sources of power and goodness in the world", providing a "sense of the romance of a world at the edge of our imagination but out of tangible reach".

+Symmetry

+Shippey writes that "one of the most undeniable ..., if least imitated qualities of ...
+The Lord of the Rings is the complex neatness of its overall design."
+He gives as an example the detailed parallels between the Fellowship's encounters with Théoden and with Denethor.
+The Tolkien scholar Jane Chance notes that the two leader's names are almost anagrams.

 The Fellowship of the Ring

 The first volume of The Lord of the Rings, The Fellowship of the Ring, contains three types of narrative structure, not found in the rest of the novel, that have attracted the notice of Tolkien scholars and critics.
 Firstly, the Hobbit protagonists, having set out on their adventures, repeatedly return to "Homely Houses", comfortable and safe places where they recuperate.
 Secondly, Frodo many times confers and eats with an advisor (not necessarily in a "Homely House"), then makes a clumsy journey in the face of a danger, then encounters unexpected help.
-Thirdly, the volume switches between action, with Frodo as protagonist, into two exceptionally long chapters of flashback narrative, both critically importance for the novel as a whole.
+Thirdly, the volume switches between action, with Frodo as protagonist, into two exceptionally long chapters of flashback narrative, both critically important for the novel as a whole.